arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ## Closing thoughts

-All projects are different and of course these practices are not valid for all projects.
-However, keeping a set of common practices for how to create, maintain and contribute to projects within a organisation makes things work a bit smoother.
+All projects are different and of course the practices mentioned in this post are not valid for all projects.
+However, keeping a set of common practices for how to create, maintain and contribute to projects within a organisation makes things work smoother.
 It reduces setup time and makes it easy for new project members to get started contributing.
-Just make sure that the documentation of these practices are alive and evolves over time.
+Just make sure that the documentation for your practices are alive and evolves over time.